Lavert Hill

-Lavert Hill (born October 3, 1998) is an American football cornerback for the St. Louis BattleHawks of the XFL.
+Lavert Hill (born October 3, 1998) is an American football cornerback.
+He played college football at Michigan.
 He helped Martin Luther King High School earn the 2015 Michigan High School Athletic Association Division 2 championship and played in the 2016 U.S. Army All-American Bowl.
 He was recognized as the Lockheed Martin Air Defender of the Year as the nation's top high school defensive back.
 As a junior at Michigan, he was a 2018 All-Big Ten first-team selection by both the coaches and media.
 He is the younger brother of Lano Hill.

 Early career

 In January 2015 Hill gave a verbal commitment to Penn State and transferred from Cass Technical High School to Martin Luther King High School.
 In November 2015, Hill decommitted from Penn State.
 As a high school senior, Hill tallied 12 interceptions (3 for touchdowns).
 Hill made several catches, including two touchdowns as part of Martin Luther King's comeback victory in the 2015 Michigan High School Athletic Association Class 2 championship game over Lowell High School.
 His brother, Lano, had won two Michigan High School Athletic Association championships at Cass Tech.
 Lavert Hill was a participant in the 2016 U.S. Army All-American Bowl.
 He earned the Lockeed Martin Air Defender of the Year honor as the top defensive back in the national class of 2016.
 On February 2, 2016, he signed with Michigan with the anticipation of playing in the same defensive backfield as his brother for the first time.